changsongyang/cncf-cks/cluster_setup/net_sec_pol.md

 # What is Network Policy?

-- Network policy is a firewall rule in Kubernetes
+- Network policy is a firewall rule in Kubernetes.
 - Network policy is implemeneted by network plugin CNI (Cilium, Calico, etc).
 [See full list](https://landscape.cncf.io/?view-mode=card&classify=category&sort-by=name&sort-direction=asc#runtime--cloud-native-network)
-- Namespace level
+- Namespace scoped.
 - Restrict `ingreses` and/or `egress` for a group of Pods based on certain rules and conditions.

 ## Without Network Policy